University of California, Merced – 2020 Campus Expansion

 Laying the groundwork: The first master plan

-Selected to design the original campus master plan, completed in 2002, SOM worked with the new institution to define its physical identity.
+Selected to design the original campus master plan, completed in 2002, SOM worked with the new institution to define its architectural identity.
 The team designed some of the first buildings and established the guidelines that would inform a common architectural language as the campus grew, with a focus on creating a sense of place authentic to the region.

-From the beginning, the goal was defined by environmental performance.
-UC Merced sought to define the research university for the 21st century, and as such, it set an aggressive agenda to confront the urgent environmental challenges.
+From the beginning, UC Merced set out to redefine the research university for the 21st century, establishing an ambitious agenda to tackle urgent environmental challenges.
 Stewardship of the environment is embedded into every aspect of the university, starting with its design, construction, and operation.
 Beyond reducing carbon emissions, the university set the goal of achieving “Triple Net Zero”: to ultimately produce as much power as it uses, create zero landfill waste, and achieve climate neutrality.

 UCM